LionelMorgado/AbPTM_Docker/README.md

 >docker run -it -p 8180:8180 abptm_docker

 In case of success the R/Shiny app running inside the container will be accessible via a web browser at http://localhost:8180.

+If desired, an already built docker image can be pulled from DockerHub by running in terminal:
+>docker image pull liodocker/abptm_docker:latest